 1. Melk, The Christmas Monkey

-Melk, The Christmas Monkey, is an excellent tool for teaching God’s character to children.
-Use the 30+ fun Bible lessons and activities that the entire family can enjoy during the Christmas Advent season.
+Melk, The Christmas Monkey, is the tool I created to teach God’s character to children using the 30+ fun Bible lessons and activities that the entire family can enjoy during the Christmas Advent season.

 Each day your child finds Melk ( a monkey or other plush friend of your choice) in a new setting with a new note teaching something about WHO GOD IS and explaining a fun reinforcing activity.
 There are also activities that can be incorporated into other holidays such as valentine's day, Easter, etc.